November 5, 2018

 It’s all a game but at least serves the purpose of helping us to have a conversation about common standards of workplace design excellence.
 In spite of this it is evident that we often get the balance between form and function wrong in the way we develop our surroundings.
 We prefer to brief and measure buildings according to their sustainability, cost and efficiency rather than their beauty.
 This is understandable at all times but maybe now more than usual because of the economic downturn.
 ‘Space efficiency’ may not be in the eye of the beholder but as a concept appeals to our utilitarian mindset.

-In a business context, we like the rational.Yet people clearly value beauty.
+In a business context, we like the rational.Yet people clearly value subjective notions of beauty.
 They buy and make things simply because they admire them for their beauty and want to add to the beauty of their world.
 We are hardwired to do this.
 For example we associate the beauty of other people with characteristics such as health, virtue and integrity so it’s no surprise that we automatically imbue beautiful buildings and things with abstract characteristics.
 We can even reach a common understanding of what constitutes the perfect balance of form and function in workplace design.
 Pretty much everybody agrees on the notion that the iPhone is more desirable than other mobile handsets.
 That will change over time but that is where we are.

 This notion of commonality is a useful idea, but is extremely difficult to apply.
 But that shouldn’t oblige us to focus solely on narrowly commercial or economic definitions of what constitutes good design in the built environment.
 That we should look beyond the numbers when designing and managing buildings seems obvious.